Distributed controller synthesis for deadlock avoidance: Two locks per process

 Intuitively, once we have "trimmed" the graph and eliminated "simple cycles" of "solid edges" with \cref{alg:solid-cycles}, the equivalence classes of $\eqh$ are ``trees'' made of "double solid edges" (c.f.~Lemma~\ref{lem:unique-simple-path} below) with no outgoing edges (except for singletons, c.f.~Lemma~\ref{lem:no-outgoing-edges-from-eqh}).

-\begin{lemma} If $H$ satisfies property \ref{H1} and $t_1\edge{p} t_2$ is in $H$ for a "solid process" $p$ then either the $\eqh$-equivalence class of $t_1$ is a singleton, or $t_1\ledge{p} t_2$ is in $H$, hence $t_1 \eqh t_2$. \end{lemma} \begin{proof} If the $\eqh$-equivalence class of $t_1$ is not a singleton then there is a "double solid edge" from $t_1$.
-By the (Trim) property, there cannot be any outgoing "solo solid edge" from $t_1$, so $t_1\ledge{p} t_2$ must be in $H$, too. \end{proof}
+\begin{lem} If $H$ satisfies property \ref{H1} and $t_1\edge{p} t_2$ is in $H$ for a "solid process" $p$ then either the $\eqh$-equivalence class of $t_1$ is a singleton, or $t_1\ledge{p} t_2$ is in $H$, hence $t_1 \eqh t_2$. \end{lem} \begin{proof} If the $\eqh$-equivalence class of $t_1$ is not a singleton then $t_1 \notin Z$ and there is a "double solid edge" from $t_1$.
+By property \ref{H1}, there cannot be any outgoing "solo solid edge" from $t_1$, so $t_1\ledge{p} t_2$ must be in $H$, too. \end{proof}